allenarduino/nodejs_blog_rest_api/README.md

-# Simple NodeJs Blog API
+# Complete NodeJs Social Blog API

-> This is a simple blog rest api powered by NodeJs and MySQL
+> This is a complete social blog rest api powered by NodeJs and MySQL

 ## Database Schema